Menu

 Some of the most common signs include:

-• Difficulty learning to read, write, do math, or master other academic skills
+• Difficulty learning to read, write, do math, or other academic skills

 • Trouble focusing and completing assignments